GoogleCloudPlatform/cloud-code-samples/python/cloud-run-django-hello-world/README.md

 ## Getting Started with VS Code

 ### Run the app locally with the Cloud Run Emulator
-1. Click on the Cloud Code status bar and select 'Run on Cloud Run Emulator'.
+1. In the Cloud Code status bar, click the active project name 'Run on Cloud Run Emulator'.
 ![image](./img/status-bar.png)

 2. Use the Cloud Run Emulator dialog to specify your [builder option](https://cloud.google.com/code/docs/vscode/deploying-a-cloud-run-app#deploying_a_cloud_run_service).
 Cloud Code supports Docker, Jib, and Buildpacks.
-See the skaffold documentation on [builders](https://skaffold.dev/docs/pipeline-stages/builders/) for more information about build artifact types.
+See the skaffold documentation on [builders](https://skaffold.dev/docs/builders/) for more information about build artifact types.
 ![image](./img/build-config.png)

 3. Click ‘Run’.
 Cloud Code begins building your image.